Tumon Sands Plaza boutiques open for curbside sales

 • Gucci: 646-5042

-The following restaurants will remain open, offering curbside pick-ups, deliveries, and take-out services only from 11 a.m.- 9 p.m.:
+The following restaurants will remain open, offering curbside pick-up, deliveries, and take-out services only from 11 a.m.-9 p.m.:

 · Chili’s Bar & Grill: 648-7377